 This is the second course in the two-course series of Beginning Spanish conversation.
-Emphasis is on speaking and listening, using everyday vocabulary and com-
+Emphasis is on speaking and listening, using everyday vocabulary and communicative skills.
+Reading and writing skills will be developed from involvement with the spoken language.
+This course will also introduce students to the cultures of the Spanish-speaking world.